 The home of many cultural and botanical organizations, this building also holds the secrets of how the detailed architecture of the park was created quick and cheap.

-Please arrive at least 10 minutes prior to the tour start time to check in.
+Please check in with your guide 10 minutes prior to the tour start time to check in.

 San Diego is known for its mild year-round climate, extensive beaches, and beautiful parks.
 It's a vibrant city that offers a mix of urban attractions, cultural experiences, and outdoor adventures, making it a popular destination for travelers of all kinds.